Azure-Readiness/HOL-ConnectingApplications/HOL.md

 1. Connect to the SQL Server 2012 default instance using your Windows Account.

 1. Now, you will update the database's default locations in order to split the DATA from the LOGS.
-To do this, right click on you SQL Server instance and select **Properties**.
+To do this, right click on your SQL Server instance and select **Properties**.

 1. Select **Database Settings** from the left side pane.